 The paginate tag is responsible for pagination within a Spiffy Stores template.
 It's currently applicable to collections, products and blog articles.
-By default the default limit of items that can be show is 50, so if you want to show more, then you'll need to use the paginate tag.
+By default the number of items that can be shown is 50, so if you want to show more, then you'll need to use the paginate tag.

 The built-in themes automatically use paginate for collections and blog pages.